rfortherestofus/blog/012_intro_dates_and_times/012_intro_dates_and_times.md

 # How to work with times and dates
 Albert Rapp
-Invalid Date
+2024-01-31

-Time series data is everywhere. <!-- We could insert an example consulting project here --> But time- and date-related data is notoriously hard to work with.
+Time series data is everywhere.
+But time- and date-related data is notoriously hard to work with.
 But as always, the tidyverse has a nice package that makes our life just a little bit easier.
 In this case, it is the `lubridate` package that helps us.
 But just like time data itself, it requires a bit of effort to get used to working with `lubridate`.
 In this blog post, we go through a couple of things you might struggle with when you want to work with time data.
 This should help you get started with `lubridate` much faster.

 ## Getting data